Elession/pwn-challenges/Beginner/pancakes/README.md

 One of the important concepts when solving pwn challenges is the **stack memory**.

 ### What is the stack memory?
 It actually resides in your RAM in your computer.
-There are also other things in the memory but we will focus on this for now.
+There are other things in the memory but we will focus on this for now.

 You can imagine the stack as like the exercise name - a pancake stack.

 How does it work then?

 ### Last-In First Out (LIFO)
 The stack uses the **LIFO** method to process the memory.
-What this means it is newer values on the stack are always taken out first.
+What this means is that it is newer values on the stack are always taken out first.
 (See next section)

 ### PUSH/POP